CS400-Group-CC/Historic-Rail-Bridge-Database/DataWrangler_README.txt

 CulvertVersionInterface.java - Defines specific functions required for iterations of a bridge/culvert which are a culvert

 ICBridges.csv - Contains information about Illinois Central rail bridges between Dodgeville and Jonesdale, written in collaboration with Jeremy Peplinski
-CNWBridges.csv - Contains information about Chicago & Northwestern rail bridges between Montfort and Galena, written in collaboration with Jeremy Peplinski
+CNWBridges.csv - Contains information about Chicago & Northwestern rail bridges between Elmo and Galena, written in collaboration with Jeremy Peplinski

 Additional Contributions:
 -------------------------